Celtikill/static-site/README.md

 [![Run](https://github.com/Celtikill/static-site/actions/workflows/run.yml/badge.svg)](https://github.com/Celtikill/static-site/actions/workflows/run.yml)

 This is my take on an enterprise-grade AWS static website infrastructure using OpenTofu with multi-account architecture.
-My goal here is to implements secure, scalable static website deployment to demonstrate a few things I've learned over my years in the industry.
+My goal here is to implement secure, scalable static website deployment to demonstrate a few things I've learned over my years in the industry.

 ## Lessons Reflected

 If you pay any attention to my commit history, you'll see this thing evolved quite a bit over the course of development.
 I set out to demonstrate [AWS Well-Architected](https://aws.amazon.com/architecture/well-architected/) patterns, but due to cost and customer demand, focused here:

-1. **BUILD-TEST-RUN pipeline fidelity.**  In my mind, passing builds in that order yeilds cleaner, faster delivery.
+1. **BUILD-TEST-RUN pipeline fidelity.**  In my mind, passing builds in that order yields cleaner, faster delivery.
 2. **Multi-account, multi-environment architecture.**  Limit the blast radius of compromise by segregating environments at the highest order (in cloud services, at the account layer).
 3. **Cascading access control.**  Enable automation even as you segregate, by carefully assigning tiered roles.
 4. **Generally sound security practice** (see notes below)

 > :warning: Security Warning :warning:
-> Do not use this blindly for anyting you care about.
+> Do not use this blindly for anything you care about.
 Do not host sensitive data with what I provide, or use this in production, without careful (and very simple) modification.

 **It's wise to not run anything you don't personally review and understand.**  Of special note here: